 No evidence was found to assess this pressure at the benchmark.
 A deposit at the pressure benchmark would cover all species with a thick layer of fine materials.
 Species associated with this biotope such as limpets and littorinids would not be able to escape and would likely suffer mortality.
 The tolerance of Corallina officinalis would be mediated by the length of time the deposit remained in place.
 The coralline turf and the red and green algae would be covered with sediment.
 Removal of the sediments by wave action and tidal currents would result in considerable scour.
+Moss et al. (1973), found that the growth of zygotes of Himanthalia elongata was inhibited by a layer of silt 1-2 mm thick and that attachment on silt was insecure.
+However, Stengel et al. (1999) found Himanthalia elongata at Finavarra (West Ireland) growing on flat limestone under shallow drifting sand.
+Intermittent exposure to silt and coarser sediments may, therefore, be tolerated by adult plants.

 Field observations and laboratory experiments have highlighted the sensitivity of limpets to sediment deposition (Airoldi & Hawkins, 2007) tested the effects of different grain sizes and deposit thickness in laboratory experiments using Patella vulgata.
 Sediments were added as a 'fine' rain to achieve deposit thicknesses of approximately 1mm, 2 mm, and 4 mm in controlled experiments and grazing and mortality observed over 8-12 days.
 Limpets were more sensitive to sediments with a higher fraction of fines (67% silt) than coarse (58% sand).
 Coarse sediments of thicknesses approximately 1, 2 and 4 mm decreased grazing activity by 35, 45 and 50 % respectively.
 At 1 and 2 mm thicknesses, fine sediments decreased grazing by 40 and 77 %.
 The addition of approximately 4 mm of fine sediment completely inhibited grazing.
 Limpets tried to escape the sediment but lost attachment and died after a few days (Airoldi & Hawkins, 2007).
 Observations on exposed and sheltered shores with patches of sediment around Plymouth in the south-west of England found that Patella vulgata abundances were higher where deposits were absent.
 The limpets were locally absent in plots with 50-65% sediment cover (Airoldi & Hawkins, 2007).
-Littler et al., (1983) found that another limpet species, Lottia gigantea on southern Californian shores was restricted to refuges from sand burial on shores subject to periodic inundation by sands.
+Littler et al. (1983) found that another limpet species, Lottia gigantea on southern Californian shores was restricted to refuges from sand burial on shores subject to periodic inundation by sands.